 Digital education platforms are particularly beneficial for multi-academy trusts.
 Using one can bring together the trust community, pool resources and give students the opportunity to learn from staff that they would not ordinarily encounter.
-To help you set up a DEP, your chosen partner can receive DfE funding of £1,000 per school, to a maximum of £10,000 per MAT.
+To help you set up a DEP, your chosen partner can receive DfE funding of £1,000 per school.

 One of the best places we’ve seen for guidance on digital education platforms is from LGfL, through its digital cloud transformation programme.
 The Key is also a good place to – we suggest you do so here, on the main page – and for some inspiring stories of how digital education platforms work in the real world, see the case studies.